 When it comes to shopping for a good pair of wireless headphones, the first thing you’ll need to decide on is wear style.
 Do you prefer on-ear or over-ear headphones?
 For the purposes of our buyer’s guide, we focus on the over-ear style as that’s what most noise-canceling headphones are nowadays.
 Sure, you can find on-ear models with ANC, but over-ear designs are much more effective at blocking sound.
 Speaking of noise cancellation, you’ll want to determine early on if you even want that.
-If you frequently crank up the beats in noisy environments, you’ll want to not only make sure it’s there, but also make sure it’s good.
+If you frequently crank up the beats in noisy environments, you’ll want to not only make sure it’s there, but also make sure it’s good, preferably with adaptive ANC.
 If you plan to use your new headphones in quieter spaces, skipping ANC can save you some money.

 The next area to consider is features.
 We recommend trying to get the most bang for your buck, but as you’re shopping around you should determine which items are must-haves and what you can live without.
 And don’t take basic things like automatic pausing and Bluetooth multipoint connectivity for granted, as not all companies include them.
 We also suggest reading reviews to see how well a company’s more advanced features work.
 This will help you decide if those are something you’re willing to (likely) pay extra for.
-Pay close attention to battery life estimates and don’t be easily swayed by lofty promises about call quality.
+Keep an eye on better battery life estimates to avoid disappointment, as some manufacturers promise more hours than real-world testing delivers.
+And don’t be easily swayed by lofty promises about call quality without verifying them.

 Sound can be subjective, so we recommend trying before you buy if at all possible.
 We understand this isn’t easy at a time when we’re doing most of our shopping online.
 But trying on a set of headphones and listening to them for a few minutes can save you from an expensive case of buyer’s remorse.
 We also recommend paying attention to things like Spatial Audio, Dolby Atmos, 360 Reality Audio and other immersive formats.
 Not all headphones support them, so you’ll want to make sure a perspective pair does if that sort of thing excites you.
+If you plan to use your headphones for other media besides music, checking for latency is also a must — some delay can impact playback for things like movies or games, even if most true wireless headphones now offer minimal lag.

 The primary way we test wireless headphones is to wear them as much as possible.
 We prefer to do this over a one- to two-week period, but sometimes embargoes don’t allow it.
 During this time, we listen to a mix of music and podcasts, while also using the earbuds to take both voice and video calls.
 Since battery life for headphones can be 30 hours or more, we drain the battery with looping music and the volume set at a comfortable level (usually around 75 percent).
 Due to the longer battery estimates, we’ll typically power the headphones off several times and leave them during a review.
 This simulates real-world use and keeps us from having to constantly monitor the process for over 24 straight hours.

-To judge the best Bluetooth headphones, we consider audio quality by listening to a range of genres, noting any differences in the sound profile across the styles.
+To judge the best Bluetooth headphones, we focus on higher-quality audio by listening to a variety of genres and paying close attention to how each style sounds.
 We also test at both low and high volumes to check for consistency in the tuning.
 To assess the quality of phone calls, we’ll record audio samples with the headphones’ microphones as well as have third parties call us.

 When it comes to features, we do a thorough review of companion apps, testing each feature as we work through the software.
 Any holdovers from previous models are double checked for improvements or regression.
 If the headphones we’re testing are an updated version of a previous model, we’ll spend time getting reacquainted with the older set.
 Ditto for the closest competition for each new set of headphones that we review.

-Apple’s AirPods Max are premium, well-designed headphones that incorporate all of the best features you find on standard AirPods: solid noise cancelation, spatial audio and easy Siri access.
-However, their $550 starting price makes them almost prohibitively expensive, even for those with Apple devices.
-There are better options available at lower prices.
+Apple’s AirPods Max are premium, well-designed over-ear headphones that incorporate all of the best features you find on standard AirPods: solid noise cancelation, spatial audio and easy Siri access.
+However, their $550 starting price makes them almost prohibitively expensive, even for Apple users.
+There are better options available at lower prices, but if you can pick up the AirPods Max at a steep discount, they might be worthwhile for the biggest Apple fans among us.

 The Sonos Ace is an excellent debut for the company’s first headphones.
 The combination of refined design, great sound quality and home theater tricks creates a unique formula.
 However, ANC performance is just okay and key functionality is still in the works for many users.